Chocolate in savory cooking: Modern use

-Mole
+Americas

-The most popular use of chocolate in savory cooking today is in mole, where a small amount is added as the sauce is fried at the end of cooking.
-The amount added being small is important to mole aficionados and recipe writers: they often emphasize it in an effort to prevent mole being known as chocolate sauce.
+The best known use of chocolate in savory cooking today occurs in mole, where a small amount is added as the sauce fries at the end of cooking.
+The small quantity is an important aspect to mole aficionados and recipe writers, who often emphasize the small amount to counter characterizations of mole as a chocolate sauce.
 Moles are a broad ranges of sauces, and chocolate is generally restricted to the red or black varieties.
 Chocolate is especially prevalent in mole preparations for celebrations, such as baptisms and holidays.
 Although the chocolate is sometimes intensively prepared by grinding cocoa beans on metate, often in Mexico today cacao nibs or Mexican chocolate is purchased from supermarkets and used.
 This Mexican chocolate contains sugar, cinnamon and sometimes ground almonds and is mass-produced as well as made artisanally.

 Another sauce popular in Central America, pipián, does not usually contain chocolate except in a variety popular in Guatemala that originated in Sololá.
 The version tastes very similar to mole.